Ethiopia's Coffee Is the Latest Victim of Climate Change

 Kenya AA, Ugandan Elgon, Tanzanian Peaberry, Blue Java, just not the cheap organic acid juice from Central America.

+"Arabica production is projected to rise because of the expansion of growing areas."

+Climate change is not the issue AC, good long term investment and using experts helps.

-This is stupid (Score:3, Interesting)
+This is stupid (Score:5, Insightful)

 The study itself says "In fact, coffee farming could increase four fold if plantations are moved uphill, "